-The complete system with the voltage loop closed is shown schematically in Fig. 4.
-Selecting gains $h_1$ and $h_2$ so that these poles have magnitude less than one results in a stable system.
-Once gains have been calculated to yield stable closed loop pole locations, the system will remain stable for practically any load because (5) is independent of load power.
-The stable voltage loop will converge to any reference given sufficient time.
-This guaranteed convergence substantially simplifies the construction of the charging current control loop.
+The complete system, with the voltage loop closed, is shown schematically in Fig. 4.
+Selecting gains $h_1$ and $h_2$ so that these poles have a magnitude less than one results in a stable system.
+Once gains have been calculated to yield stable closed-loop pole locations, the system will remain stable for practically any load because (5) is independent of load power.
+This guaranteed convergence substantially simplifies the construction of the charging-current control loop.
+The exact time, or number of line cycles, required for the voltage loop to converge depends on the aggressiveness of the pole locations.
+Naturally, this type of sampled-data control loop is only suitable for applications that require a controller bandwidth below the $1/T_L=120~{\rm Hz}$ sample frequency.